 A spectrum-based neuro-developmental disorder that ranges from mild to severe.
 Severity is defined by the level of support required for social communication.
 The word "auto" suggests the idea of being in a "self-bubble" - having difficulty connecting with outside world or letting people in.
 Sometimes referred to as "being on the spectrum", meaning there is wide variation in severity and types of symptoms.
 Generally, appears during the first three years of life and there is no known cure.
 Early intensive interventions are recommended, such as applied behavioral analysis (ABA), relationship-based models of intervention, speech therapy, occupational therapy (OT), specific type of OT- sensory integration training, etc. May have a dual diagnosis of Intellectual Disability.
-Speech and communication issues, such as echolalia and perseverative language are often present.
+Speech and communication issues, such as echolalia, aphasia and perseverative language are often present.
+Self-stimulating behaviors (stimming) such as rocking, spinning, hand flapping may be present.
+These behaviors are believed to aid in self-soothing to self-regulate feelings of anxiety, fear, anger, or excitement.
+Do not attempt to eliminate these behaviors unless a safety issue is created such as on a chairlift.
+In this situation a solution can be found, such as using a seizure belt.